ODIN-fire/odin-rs/odin_book/src/install.md

      If you are new to Rust you can find documentation and tutorials on [https://www.rust-lang.org/learn](https://www.rust-lang.org/learn).
      Information about the vast Rust ecosystem of available 3rd party libraries is available on [https://crates.io](https://crates.io).

-  3. [GDAL](https://gdal.org/) - this native library is optional - it is only required if you run applications that use [odin_gdal](odin_gdal/odin_gdal.md) to process external input such as satellite data.
+  3. [GDAL](https://gdal.org/) - this native library is required if you run applications that use  [odin_gdal](odin_gdal/odin_gdal.md) to process external input such as satellite data.
 The basic examples (e.g. from `hello_world` from [odin_actor`](odin_actor/odin_actor.md)) do not require it so you can leave this to the [Next Steps](#next-steps) section below but ultimately you probably need it for general odin-rs development so we recommend to install it upfront.
 GDAL should be installed through the native package manager of your system:

      * Linux: gdal packages are available for all major Linux distributions through their native package managers.
        Please note that Ubuntu 20.04 only supported old versions of GDAL which might require to [install/build from source](https://gdal.org/en/latest/development/building_from_source.html#building-from-source)